 - Acquired by judgment awarded by the other spouse

 A good example of a non-marital property is inheritance.
 If the inheritance is in the form of money and it is kept in a solely-titled account, that property will fall under non-marital property.
 However, some actions of the owner can transmute a non-marital property into a marital property.
 The laws governing transmutation are quite complicated, and it is recommended for the owner to seek legal advice of an experienced attorney to have a clear idea of their marital and non-marital property.

 Property division is one of the most contentious elements of an Illinois divorce.
-If you are having difficulty in understanding the nature of your property, our family law attorneys can help you and make sure that your property and assets are protected from division.
+If you are having difficulty in understanding the nature of your property, our family law attorneys in Schaumburg can help you and make sure that your property and assets are protected from division.
 Contact the Law Office of Fedor Kozlov, P.C. today at (847) 241-1299 to schedule a free initial consultation.